KatherineMichel/agile-sprint-playbook/list.md

 Market Analysis

 Customers
-* Customer Segments
 * Motivation
 * Resource Flow
-* Customer Journey Map

 Visualizing the Future
-* Day in the Life of a Customer
+* Customer Journey Map/Day in the Life of a Customer (Before and After)
 * Tomorrow's Headline
 * Tomorrow's SEC Filing